zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec05.md

 * Zone: "algo-may-17.dnssec05.xa."
   * The algorithm of the DNSKEY in the response is 17.

+### ALGO-MAY-18
+The DNSKEY algo is 18.

+* Zone: "algo-may-18.dnssec05.xa."
+  * The algorithm of the DNSKEY in the response is 18.

 ### ALGO-MAY-23
 The DNSKEY algo is 23